prabhakarlab/MO2GP/README.md

 **4. VeraFISH Healthy BMMC dataset**<br>

 # 1. Simulation dataset
-FIrst, we validated the shape embedding using a synthetic dataset of 2,160 simulated cells.
+First, we validated the MO2GP shape embedding using a synthetic dataset of 2,160 simulated cells.
 This dataset consist of 18 distinct geometric categories derived from nine fundamental shapes—circle, ellipse, triangle, square, clover, pentagon, hexagon, boomerang, and nephroid—each generated at two aspect ratios (1 and 2).
 We also introduced low-frequency noise to the contours to mimic the real morphological variations found in real biological samples.

 ### Run MO2GP analysis
 This step is where the MO2GP takes place.
 MO2GP Shape embedding uses the **ShapeAlign**, which preprocess the raw contours and performs advanced shape analysis using Fourier transforms and dimensionality reduction.
 The **preprocess_contours** step is a method to standardize all the contours to ensure all the contours are comparable.
 It processes the raw contours by interpolating, smoothing, and scaling them using the provided parameters, including **num_workers**, **n_interp**, **n_smooth**, and **scale**.<br>